-New Studies Show Car Crash Rates Jump in Wake of Marijuana Legalization
+New Studies Show Car Crash Rates Jump In Wake of Marijuana Legalization

-What amount of marijuana is allowable in a drivers bloodThe experienced car accident lawyers at Arash Law in California fight hard to protect the legal rights of all injury victims, especially in developing areas of the law like marijuana use, where it is not exactly clear exactly what amount is allowable in a driver’s blood.
-Learn more about the statistics about driving under the influence of marijuana, the law surrounding drugged driving, and what you can do to protect your legal rights after being hit by an impaired driver.
+Our car accident lawyers at Arash Law in California aim to protect the legal rights of injury victims, especially in developing areas of the law like marijuana use, where it is not exactly clear what amount is allowable in a driver’s blood.
+Learn more about the statistics of driving under the influence of marijuana, the law surrounding drugged driving, and what you can do to protect your legal rights after being hit by an impaired driver.

-What the Data Shows About Drugged Driving Accidents
+What The Data Shows About Drugged Driving Accidents

 A specific amount of impairment (.08) is specified so that a driver’s blood or breath can be tested and introduced as clear scientific evidence at trial.
 This clear rule makes it easier for prosecutors to win convictions for drunk driving.
-Unfortunately, existing laws make it more difficult for prosecutors to win convictions when a driver is impaired by drugs instead of alcohol.
+Unfortunately, existing laws make it more difficult for prosecutors when a driver is impaired by drugs instead of alcohol.

 Drivers Have a Legal Duty of Care to Drive Without Any Impairment